 So I got to thinking, what about making a similar game day recipe, but this time with the fillings inside the taters instead of on top?
 Enter: sweet potato skins.

 How to Make Sweet Potato Skins

-To make this recipe, you will need five to six small sweet potatoes.
-You can also use large sweet potatoes but the smaller ones work best in my opinion.
-Scrub the sweet potatoes, poke a few holes in them with a fork, and bake them on a piece of aluminum foil on the middle rack of your oven for ~45 minutes at 400 degrees F.
+First, gather 3-5 sweet potatoes.
+Scrub them clean, then use a fork to poke a few holes in them.
+Bake on a piece of aluminum foil on the middle rack of your oven for ~45 minutes at 400 degrees F.

-While they’re baking, prepare the barbecue beans by whisking together all of the ingredients in the photo above in a small saucepan over medium heat.
+While they’re baking, prepare the barbecue beans by whisking together all of the ingredients in a small saucepan over medium heat.
 Add a can of drained and rinsed pinto beans and heat for a few minutes.

 I was blown away by the flavor of these.
 When I first tasted the sauce, I wasn’t sure if I liked it.
 But when I mixed it with the beans and cooked sweet potatoes, it tasted amazing!
 I hope you enjoy the taste as much as I do.

-And for some other game day recipes, check out:
+For some other game day recipes like these Healthy Sweet Potato Skins, check out:

 - Extra Crispy Baked Onion Rings